alberttheprince/rpemotes-reborn/README.md

 * Dutch 🇳🇱

+* Brazilian Portuguese 🇧🇷

-All languages were translated using Google Translate.
+All languages were translated using Google Translate, except Dutch and Brazilian Portuguese.

-If you happen to find any incorrect translations, please feel free to provide an "issue" with the correct translations.
+If you happen to find any incorrect translations or would like to add more languages, please feel free to provide an "issue" with the correct / additional translations.

 Languages can be selected and/or added in config.lua.